Wikia/guidelines/Process/ProgrammingLanguageSelection.md

  1. What does the proposed language offer that is not provided by one of the currently supported languages?
-    a.
-Are there significant advantages (or potential advantages) to using the proposed language?
+  1. Are there significant advantages (or potential advantages) to using the proposed language?
 This question includes libraries and open source projects that allow us to not re-implement existing work.
  2. How will the programming language be deployed and run in production?
  3. What evidence exists to support this language as a viable choice?
 Some metrics that might be used to answer this question are:
-    a.
-Questions on stack overflow.
+  1. Questions on stack overflow.
-    b.
-Mailing list activity.
+  2. Mailing list activity.
-    c.
-Production deployments at a similar traffic volume.
+  3. Production deployments at a similar traffic volume.
-    d.
-Job openings in the industry specifically targeting this language.
+  4. Job openings in the industry specifically targeting this language.
  4. Is there existing organizational expertise in the proposed language?
  5. Does the language affect the organization’s ability to recruit?
  6. How much training is available either internally or externally?